Pickl: An/Other Pop-up

-Domestic and International Expansion
+Domestic and international expansion

 By the end of 2021, Pickl has expanded to Abu Dhabi, opening its first store at Soul Beach, Mamsha, and following it up with a second in early 2022 at World Trade Centre.
 Following the end of the An/Other pop-up, a full-scale Pickl restaurant was opened in City Walk, and by the end of 2022, the brand was in four Emirates with outlets opening in Sharjah and RAK in December.
-In early 2023, Pickl made it's first foray into the international market with the opening of a franchised outlet in Bahrain in partnership with Zayani Foods.
+In early 2023, Pickl made its first foray into the international market with the opening of a franchised outlet in Bahrain in partnership with Zayani Foods.
+A second store followed later in the year in Juffair Square.

-Pickl in the Metaverse
+Pickl launched in its third country in 2024 when it opened in Doha, Qatar.
+This was another franchise partnership, this time with Golondrina Hospitality.
+A fourth international launch quickly followed with three restaurants opening simultaneously on the North Coast of Egypt in a franchise partnership with Sky Restaurants.

-Pickl became the first Middle East F&B brand to enter the Metaverse when it collaborated with CBI at Gitex in 2022.
-The two brands partnered to create a virtual Pickl restaurant which Gitex attendees could visit and place their orders in the digital world before receiving their food physically at the event.
+Per Caterer Middle East, Pickl plans to open 30 restaurants across Saudi Arabia, Egypt, and Kuwait with Sky Restaurants in the coming years.

-Future Plans
+Future plans

-Global Ambitions
+Global ambitions

 The brand has revealed ambitious plans to open 200 stores globally by 2027, including 50 in the GCC.